ItiMaker

 Evening: May Fourth Square & Olympic Sailing Center (18:00-21:00)

 Leave Badaguan around 17:20 and head east to May Fourth Square.
-Metro Line 3 can work from nearby stations, but a taxi is often easier if you are tired or carrying beach gear.
-The distance is about 6 km, and the ride commonly takes 20-35 minutes in early evening traffic.
+Metro Line 3 from the Taipingjiao Park area is the traffic-resistant option; a taxi is simpler if you are tired or carrying beach gear.
+Check the official Qingdao Metro journey tool and live traffic before deciding.

 May Fourth Square is the best place to end a Qingdao one-day itinerary because it contrasts directly with the morning Old Town.
 The red May Wind sculpture, wide waterfront, and skyline views show modern Qingdao.
 Walk south and east toward the Olympic Sailing Center for marina views and dinner options.